Holiday gifts when parents are divorced

-- Wants are those things she says she can't live without, but you know aren't necessary to sustain life — a new video game, the doll that grows hair, or a trip to Disneyland.
+- Wants are those things she says she can't live without, but you know aren't necessary to sustain life:

 Once the wants and needs are determined, the parents can decide who will purchase which items from both lists.
-Balancing wants and needs is also much easier on each parent's budget — and children will benefit from having some of the items they have on their wish list and others they will use every day.
+Balancing wants and needs is also much easier on each parent's budget.
+Children will enjoy having some of the items they have on their wish list and others they will use every day.
 Sometimes a child's needs are different at each household.
 In this case, the child may want to make a list for each parent of what they wish for and the parents may decide individually what to give.

 Criticizing the other parent's gifts challenges your child's sense of loyalty to the other parent.
 When a child can't enjoy a gift because of your hostility, you are undermining your child's relationship with both of you.
 Be supportive, even if you don't share their excitement.

 Sometimes gifts are specific to a particular household, and should stay there.
 Yet this isn't always the case.
 Remember, the gifts belong to your children and they should be able to enjoy it at both homes.
 This is particularly true when the gift helps comfort your child.

 In addition to gifts for the children, parents should discuss gifts the children can give to each parent.
 If communication between parents is difficult, give your child different examples of how they can give to you and/or your family.
 Here are some ideas to consider:

 - Personalized coupon books for fun activities together

 - Having your child come up with a new tradition for a specific holiday or occasion

 - Breakfast in bed or a meal together